shibumi/SRE-cheat-sheet/README.md

 Service Level Objective.
 A SLO is a target value or range of values for a service level that is measured by an SLI[3].

 ## Sources
-[1] Google SRE Interview, Niall Murphy and Ben Treynor, "What is 'Site Reliability Engineering', 2018-09-26, https://landing.google.com/sre/interview/ben-treynor.html
+<b id="f1">1</b> Google SRE Interview, Niall Murphy and Ben Treynor, "What is 'Site Reliability Engineering', 2018-09-26, https://landing.google.com/sre/interview/ben-treynor.html [↩](#a1)
 [2] https://interworks.com/blog/rclapp/2010/05/06/what-does-availabilityuptime-mean-real-world/
 [3] Google Cloud Next 2018: Nori and Dan, "Best Practices from Google SRE", 2018-07-26, https://www.youtube.com/watch?v=XPtoEjqJexs
 [4] https://en.wikipedia.org/wiki/Mean_time_to_recovery